BananaAccounting/General/SampleApps/README.md

 This app will show the daily balance for a specified account and month

+##comparestwoaccountingfiles.js

+This app will show the differences between two accounting files.
+It is very useful when at some point it is needed to compare data of two files.

 ##comparedailybalance.js

 Very useful for bank account reconciliation.